 I am worried about leaving my child for the first time, how do you manage children settling in and what do you recommend as a settling in period?

-Most parents are anxious when leaving their child for the first time that is why we arrange a free 'taster session' before your child starts Nursery.
+Most parents are anxious when leaving their child for the first time that is why we arrange a settling in sessions, typically two or three, before your child starts Nursery.

 Can I stay with my child during the settling in period?

 Yes, if you would like to, although you may be encouraged to leave your child for a short time in order for them to experience nursery independently.

 How many sessions do you recommend?
 Does this change as the child gets older/closer to school age?

 We recommend a minimum of two sessions per week, gradually increasing to full time as the child nears their Reception year.